wandb/docs/docs/guides/track/log/media.md

 ## Other Media

-Weights & Biases also supports logging of a variety of other media types.
+W&B also supports logging of a variety of other media types.

 <Tabs
   defaultValue="audio"